Romedal Municipality

 Romedal is a former municipality in the old Hedmark county, Norway.
-The 385 km2 municipality existed from 1838 until its dissolution in 1964 when it became part of Stange Municipality.
-The administrative centre of the municipality was the village of Romedal where Romedal Church is located.
+The 385 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now part of Stange Municipality in the traditional district of Hedmarken.
+The administrative centre was the village of Romedal where Romedal Church is located.
 Other villages in Romedal included Ilseng and Starhellinga.
 The municipality centered around the agriculture and forestry industries.

-History
+Prior to its dissolution in 1964, the 385.3 km2 municipality was the 236th largest by area out of the 689 municipalities in Norway.
+Romedal Municipality was the 125th most populous municipality in Norway with a population of about 6,497.
+The municipality's population density was 16.9 PD/km2 and its population had decreased by 1% over the previous 10-year period.

+General information

 The parish of Romedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Romedal (population: 6,441) was merged with the neighboring municipality of Stange (population: 9,734).
+On 1 January 1964, Romedal Municipality (population: 6,441) was merged with the neighboring Stange Municipality (population: 9,734) to form a new, larger Stange Municipality.